-All Member States have appointed an auctioneer, who is responsible for offering the allowances to be auctioned to the auction platform on behalf of the appointing Member State.
+Each Member State appointed an auctioneer to be able to auction its share of allowances.
+The auctioneer is responsible for offering the allowances to be auctioned to the auction platform on behalf of the appointing Member State.
 It also receives the auction proceeds and disburses these proceeds to the appointing Member State.

 The auctioneer may be a private or public body.
 A list of auctioneers can be found under the Documentation tab at the top of this page.